tmtsoftware/icd/icd-db/README.md

 Implementation
 --------------

-Each ICD JSON file is stored in its own MongoDB collection.
+Each JSON file is stored in its own MongoDB collection.
 Here is a listing of the collections present after running this ingest command: